spotinst/help/src/docs/ocean/tutorials/migrate-workload.md

 If you wish to review previous migrations, click Previous Migrations on the top right corner of the Workload Migration screen.

-## Abort Migration
+## Stop Migration

-If you wish to abort the migration process, click Stop Migration.
+If you wish to stop the migration process, click Stop Migration.
 The following window will pop up.
-Mark Terminate Drained Instances if you want Ocean to terminate the already drained instances before aborting the entire process, then click Yes and Stop.
+Mark Terminate Drained Instances if you want Ocean to terminate the already drained instances before stopping the entire process, then click Yes and Stop.

 ## Migration Failure Reasons